Skip to main content

 It’s also one of the only models to include paper filters with the packaging, which kept stray grounds out of our drink, and made the Presto especially easy to clean (otherwise, you need to dump and clean grounds from both the stainless-steel filter and the pot).
 That said, you won’t find those custom filters at your average corner store, and the price point of the Presto tends to be a touch higher than others.

 But there are plenty of pluses to even things out.
-The unit is durable (thank the stainless steel again for that) yet lightweight, features a long-necked spout for precision pouring and detachable cord for ease of serving and storing, and has a ready-to-drink signal light and automatic keep-warm mode.
+The unit is durable (thanks to the stainless steel again for that) yet lightweight, features a long-necked spout for precision pouring and a detachable cord for ease of serving and storing, and has a ready-to-drink signal light and automatic keep-warm mode.

 Pros